manticoresoftware/openapi/README.md

 # OpenAPI Tryout

 The OpenAPI file is `manticore.yaml`.

-## Editing the OpenAPI spec

-You can use an online editor line Swagger (https://swagger.io/).
+You can use an online editor like Swagger (https://swagger.io/) to edit and validate it.

 ## Building

+I suggest to `docker pull  openapitools/openapi-generator-cli` first.

 To generate code for a language (simple form):

 `docker run --rm -v ${PWD}:/local openapitools/openapi-generator-cli generate -i /local/manticore.yaml -g php -o /local/out/php`

-The script `build.sh`  is made to perform building for several languages.
+Depending on language, there could be patches to be applied or some files to overwrite, like tests.

+The better is to use the  `build.sh` , which has for every language all the steps required (and also you should update this if you do work for a client)

 You can use it like: